 During winter training in Korea on steep mountains and in a harsh snow storm, his unit conducted a successful hazardous no-notice, high-altitude, life-saving medevac of a pregnant Korean civilian with severe medical complications which was the subject of an international news story.

 On the same deployment, during parachute training in a remote area of the Philippines, O'Brien landed on rocks at a high rate of speed receiving serious injuries including broken ribs & a punctured lung.
-He is supremely grateful to platoon-mates who expedited his medevac.
+He is supremely grateful to platoon-mates who expedited his medevac & recovery.

-On the same jump, a platoon-mate broke his leg and also required medevac.
+On the same jump, a platoon-mate broke his leg and also required medevac & recovered well.

 O'Brien's injuries required suspension of his Navy diver qualification.
 However, he was allowed to complete the deployment with his platoon.